-The U.S. Department of State selected Cuyahoga County to meet with three (3) delegations of foreign leaders and journalists as part of the State Department's International Visitor Leadership Program.
-The State Department brought these leaders to Cuyahoga County to learn about the Agency of Inspector General, how it was created and best practices for combating local corruption.
+Over the past four years the U.S. Department of State has selected Cuyahoga County to meet with various delegations of foreign leaders and journalists as part of the State Department's International Visitor Leadership Program.
+The State Department brings these leaders to Cuyahoga County to learn about the AIG, how it was created and best practices for combating local corruption.
 The program was coordinated by the Cleveland Council on World Affairs.